 Had the BMF title been on the line for UFC 261, Jorge Masvidal's loss would have kept it relevant.
 However, with the strap sticking with 'Gamebred', its relevance takes a hit because there's only so many fights Masvidal is going to take in a year.

 And with Jorge Masvidal going out of action, the BMF belt goes into obscurity, too.
-In any ideal scenario, the UFC would not want the 'Baddest Motherfu***r' title rotating between just two fighters - Nate Diaz and Jorge Masvidal.
+In an ideal scenario, the UFC would not want the 'Baddest Motherfu***r' title rotating between just two fighters - Nate Diaz and Jorge Masvidal.

 With the BMF title being on the line for Jorge Masvidal vs Kamaru Usman at UFC 261, people would have talked about it more, turning it into more of a hot property.
 It would have opened up various bouts in the UFC welterweight division's lower rankings, eventually proving good for promotion's PPV numbers.

 Right now, the BMF belt sits cold with no takers.
 Speaking at the UFC 261 pre-fight conference, even Kamaru Usman said that he did not care about "that piece of sh*t".
-UFC president Dana White better bring that belt into play more if the promotion wants its creation to be relevant.
+UFC president Dana White better bring that belt into play if the promotion wants its creation to be relevant.